 For several years, I have seen divers climb aboard dive boats, enter directly from the shore and hop into buses heading to dive locations.
 I’m always tempted to sign up for a dive retake but since one must dedicate three days for certification, and due to my work schedule, I could not commit.
 Surely there would come a day when I could scuba dive again, but I would have to plan in advance, hence make sure it was a vacation and not a business trip!

-This year, in view of our 16th anniversary, my husband and I finally planned a week long getaway to Curaçao and scuba diving is on the agenda this time.
-I wanted to bring an element of surprise and romance to our dive experience, so I planned a renewal of our vows in the presence of majestic dolphins thanks to the awesome collaboration of Dolphin Academy, Ocean Encounters and Turtle & Ray Productions.
+This year, in view of our 16th anniversary, my husband and I planned a week long getaway to Curaçao, and scuba diving is on the agenda this time!
+To bring an element of surprise and romance to our dive experience, I planned a renewal of our vows in the presence of majestic dolphins thanks to the awesome collaboration of Dolphin Academy, Ocean Encounters and Turtle & Ray Productions.

-It’s time for our refresher dive, it has been far too long since we both dove.
-Rudi, the head dive instructor at Atlantis Diving is prepared to take us for my very first shore dive and our first dive together after so many years.
+But first, it’s time for my refresher dive, it has been far too long since we both dove together.
+A dive guide takes us for my very first shore dive.
 What’s great about shore dives is that it allows divers to customize their diving experience.

-On the way back to our point of entry, Rudi points out to several small fixtures, secured to what used to be a healthy reef.
+On the way back to our point of entry, our guide points out to several small fixtures, secured to what used to be a healthy reef.
 They appear to have algae and small coral formation growing on them.
-Later, Rudi explains that it’s part of the initiative of Coral Restoration Curaçao to preserve and sustain coral life.
+Later, he explains that it’s part of the initiative of Coral Restoration Curaçao to preserve and sustain coral life.
 This project shows a lot of promise for the future reefs abundant with undersea life.

 Famous Tugboat Wreck Dive

 Now that we have re-established a connection with the underwater world, we are excited to dive together again.
-The next morning, we hopped on the Atlantis Diving bus with Rudi who drove us to the shore at Director’s Bay, located at the tip of Caracas Bay Island.
+The next morning, we hopped on a dive bus towards the shore at Director’s Bay, located at the tip of Caracas Bay.
 Known to be one of the most diverse dive sites on this side of the island, it is where the famous Tugboat wreck sits upright at 5 meters.

 The volcanic limestone under the waters of Curaçao has been developing for millions of years, ultimately becoming a true work of art and I can’t help but feel grateful and privileged that we have an access pass to this magnificent underwater word.